Dopaminergic system

 This section has been translated automatically.

-Dopamine release occurs by exocytosis and is controlled by presynaptic D2 receptors in a negative feedback loop fashion.
+Dopamine release occurs by exocytosis and is controlled by presynaptic D2 receptors in a negative feedback loop.

 Dopamine inactivation occurs via 2 processes:

-• By reuptake of DA into the presynaptic cell (neuronal reuptake and uptake into postsynaptic cells = reuptake) by means of carrier proteins.
-These bind the transmitter molecules and channel them back into the cell.
+• by reuptake of DA into the presynaptic cell (neuronal reuptake and uptake into postsynaptic cells = reuptake) by means of carrier proteins.
+These bind the transmitter molecules and transport them back into the cell.

 Finally, DOPAC and methoxytyramine can be metabolized to homovanillic acid (HVA) by COMT and MAO, respectively.
-This metabolite can be detected in CSF and, to some extent, in blood and urine, so its concentration can be considered a (not uncontroversial) measure of synaptic degradation and the amounts of transmitter available at synapses.
+This metabolite can be detected in the cerebrospinal fluid and partly also in blood and urine, so that its concentration can be regarded as a (not uncontroversial) measure of synaptic degradation and the amount of transmitter available at the synapses.

 Dopamine receptors